-Click here to submit your position papers, following the guidelines above.
+A link to submit your position papers, following the guidelines above, will be available here.
 If you have questions or concerns about the position paper submission process, please email the Secretary-General at email@example.com.
-Please do not submit position papers to this email account.
+Please do not submit position papers to the SG email account.

 If you are requesting an Embassy Briefing, we encourage your delegation to also submit a copy of your position papers to the embassy for the country you've been assigned along with an explanation of the conference.